 To drive his point further, Livingston retells a story told to him by a friend who processed Vietnamese refugees coming to America after the war ended.
 Fleeing Vietnam with what they could carry, some refugees emptied their bank accounts and filled their suitcases with the South Vietnamese currency, the dong, only to realize too late that their paper money was worthless.

 Others, who had their savings converted to gold and silver, retained their wealth when they came to America.
-Livingston notes that gold and silver serve multiple purposes: a storage of wealth, an emergency measure and a way to pass on your assets to future generations without fear of erosion.bonds, equities, us dollar
+Livingston notes that gold and silver serve multiple purposes: a storage of wealth, an emergency measure and a way to pass on your assets to future generations without fear of erosion.bonds, equities, Featured, us dollar